evanblokender/Youtube-vm/README.md

     It looks like: UCxxxxxxxxxxxxxxxxxxxxx

-STEP 4E — Get Your Refresh Token

-  This lets the bot post messages as your YouTube channel.

-  In your terminal, navigate to the archstream folder:
-    cd path/to/archstream

-  Run the token helper:
-    python get_token.py

-  A browser window will open.
-Sign in with the YouTube account you want the bot to post from.
-Grant the permissions requested.

-  After authorizing, the script prints:
-    Refresh Token: 1//0gAB...

-  Copy that refresh token.
-You'll need it in config.json.

 STEP 4G — Find Your Live Chat ID

 Live Chat ID:
-Edit getchat_id.py and add the same api key that is in your config.json. now run python getchat_id.py enter the link to you're stream.
+Edit getchat_id.py and add the same api key that is in your config.json. now run python getchat_id.py enter the link to your stream.
 EG: "https://www.youtube.com/watch?v=123h4" now you will get that id! put that in config.json

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━